The Simpsons: Testify

 The Simpsons: Testify is an album that features songs from the animated television series The Simpsons.
 It was released on September 18, 2007.
-It includes appearances by artists such as Jackson Browne, Shawn Colvin, David Byrne, The B-52's, The Baha Men, NRBQ and "Weird Al" Yankovic, and an alternate version of the end credits performed by Los Lobos.
+It includes appearances by artists such as Jackson Browne, Shawn Colvin, David Byrne, the B-52's, Baha Men, NRBQ and "Weird Al" Yankovic, and an alternate version of the end credits performed by Los Lobos.
 Ricky Gervais, Steve Buscemi and Kelsey Grammer are also featured in various songs.

 It includes four previously unaired bonus tracks: "Hullaba Lula" (featuring Kelsey Grammer as Sideshow Bob), "Song of the Wild Beasts", "Dancing Workers' Song" and "Oldies and Nudies".

 Track listing

 The album features the following tracks: